mnini/safe-space/README.md

 Naming system that does not require something running while being executed for processes to work.

+*Let's not educate kids equiped with dictionary into serial killers!*

 `Any ideas?`

-Kids having access to `unix` and dictionary can become unstoppable psychopaths.